Interactions-Nexus/Nexus-Wiki/guides/create-asset.md

   * **Remove Field:** To remove a field hover the mouse pointer on that field, a "x" icon will appear on the left side of the field, click on it to remove the field.
 * Once the data is provided, double check to make sure everything is in order.
 At the bottom you can see the estimated cost to mint this asset.
 Click on the "CREATE ASSET" button on the bottom of the page.

-{% hint style="info" %}
-The fees will be deducted automatically from the "default" account, make sure that you have NXS to cover the fees or it will fail to mint the asset.&#x20;
+>The fees will be deducted automatically from the "default" account, make sure that you have NXS to cover the fees or it will fail to mint the asset.&#x20;
-{% endhint %}
+{.is-info}

 * Once the asset is minted you will see a new entry in the "Assets" page.